Opinion

 Author(s):

-Panelists discuss how recent clinical studies on viloxazine in children and adolescents demonstrated early symptom improvement, dose-dependent efficacy, and tolerability, with the most benefit seen at 400 mg in those aged 11 and under.
+Panelists discuss how recent clinical studies on viloxazine in children and adolescents with ADHD demonstrated early symptom improvement, dose-dependent efficacy, and tolerability, with the most benefit seen at 400 mg in those aged 11 and under.

 Receive trusted psychiatric news, expert analysis, and clinical insights — subscribe today to support your practice and your patients.